I think I’m growing in the weirdest ways…

 The weight of handling everything on my own for so long, waiting on the Lord, caused me to disassociate.
 I stopped praising, I stopped writing what I was thankful for, I stopped sharing.
 All while I was posting on Instagram beautiful, thoughtful, faith driven post, I was hurting.
 It’s not that those posts weren’t truly how I felt.
 I knew those posts registered with me deep down but on the surface I was hurt and didn’t know how to apply those things.
 Truth doesn’t stop being truth because you don’t know how to apply it.
 So here I am.
 You probably are disappointed that this isn’t a glow up or wondering how it ends.
 I don’t know how it ends because I’m still pulling myself through it.

 So I’m walking into 2020, knowing that there must be something great in me.
 Attacks only come when something or someone else is provoked.
-I don’t know how just being me provoked anything but I know if was for my good.
-It was to show me that even when I’m stripped I am valuable.
+I don’t know how just being me provoked anything but I know it was for my good.
+It was to show me that even when I’m stripped, I am valuable.
 What was meant to destroy me, the very essence of me, has caused me to see that I am more than the labels I’ve associated myself with whether consciously or unconsciously, even the good ones, because when they are stripped you feel like you failed.

 What did 2019 teach you?